 Grooming each other – Degus groom each other as a friendly gesture.
 It means the degus like each other.
 Sometimes your degu may even try to groom you!

-Huddling and snuggling – Degus that are bonded with huddle together.
+Cuddling and snuggling – Degus that are bonded with huddle together.
 It gives them a sense of security.
-You’ll often find that in groups all the degus will sleep together in one huge pile.
+You’ll often find that degus will sleep together in one huge pile.

-Dust bathing – Degus take dust baths to stay clean as well as to stay socially acceptable by having the same scent as the other degus.
+Dust bathing – Degus take dust baths to stay clean as well as to remain socially acceptable by having the same scent as the other degus.

 Scent marking – Degus do this to mark territory.

-“Boxing”, Shoving – This means the degus are “arguing”.
-Although it’s an aggressive behavior you shouldn’t worry too much unless you see bloodshed.
+“Boxing”, Shoving – This means the degus are “arguing” Although it is aggressive behavior, you should not worry too much unless you see bloodshed.

 Tooth chatter – The degu is uneasy or annoyed.

-Growl – An aggressive behavior, the degu feels threatened.
+Growl – Aggressive behavior, the degu feels threatened.